jInked-glitch/Prime-Number-Checker/README.md

 This is a beginner-level Python script that checks whether a given number is a prime number.

+## 💡 Features
+- Takes an input number from the user
+- Loops through possible divisors
+- Prints whether the number is prime or not

 ## How it works
 - Takes a number as input
 - Loops through potential divisors